mindfulent/InfiniteMemoryMCP/README.md

 - `search_by_scope`: Find memories in a specific scope
 - `delete_memory`: Remove memories from the system
 - `get_memory_stats`: Get stats about the memory system
+- `summarize_memories`: Summarize related memories using the LLM

 Example MCP command:
 ```json